 Your benefits from the Plan are the vested amounts in your accounts.
 When you leave the Company and become eligible for benefit payments, the Trustee will make the payments in the form you choose until you have received the full amount owed to you from your accounts.
 The amount in your accounts will largely depend on the amount of your deferrals, the amount of Company discretionary and matching contributions, and the investment performance of the funds in which you are invested.

-Tax deferral
+Tax Deferral

-You will not be taxed on the contributions to the Plan (except for contributions that are Roth pay deferrals), or on the investment earnings credited to your accounts, until these amounts are actually distributed to you from your accounts.
-If you receive a "qualified" distribution from your Roth accounts, as explained in "Tax consequences of Roth distributions" on page 188, you will not be taxed on the investment earnings credited to your Roth accounts.
+You will not be taxed on the contributions to the Plan, or on the investment earnings credited to your accounts, until these amounts are actually distributed to you from your accounts.

 Contacting Vanguard